Nadawoo/etwinbar/README.md

 - legal : The links to the legal mentions

 ## How to change the style of the footer
-The CSS provided with EtwinBar is minimalistic, as we assume you want to apply styles in accordance with the design of your site.
+Open the JSON file located in /etwinbar/config.json and change the values in the subkeys of the "design" key:

+- backgroundColor : Color of the background of the blocks
+- borderColor : Color of the border of the blocks
+- textColor : Color of the text in the footer
+- linkColor : Color of the links in the footer
+- logoColor : Color of the Eternatwin's logo at the top of the main block

-If you want to add or change the styles, put your rules in your own CSS files.
-Don't put them in the CSS files of EtwinBar, as they would be erased in case of update.
+If you want to add or change other styles, put your rules in your own CSS files.
+Never put them in the CSS files of EtwinBar, as they would be erased in case of update.

 # Is there a risk that EtwinBar breaks the CSS of my site?
 No. All the styles added by the script are prefixed with an #etwinFooter ID, so they are in a closed scope and can't interfere with your styles.
 (Unless your site already uses this ID, which would be very improbable!)